gstew5/cs4100-sp19/starting-rust.md

 # Starting with Rust

 Rust has multiple toolchains.
 For this course, we'll be using a specific version (1.31.1).
 The easiest way to install Rust 1.31.1 is to first install `rustup`, the Rust version management tool.
 The directions below should work both on Linux and in Windows (assuming you've first installed the [Windows Linux Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10)).
+More on installing Rust is available from [the Rust website](https://www.rust-lang.org/tools/install).

 ## Install Rustup